araobp/sensor-network-nodered/README.md

 ## Background and motivation

-I want to use Node-RED to control my hardware prototype in some cases.
+I want to use Node-RED to control my hardware prototype (such as [this one](https://github.com/araobp/sensor-network)) in some cases.

 ## Flow